To08m/CS190-Discord-Chat-Bot-2k18/README.md

 The project will use the Discord app.
 In this project, we will probably use Java programming.
 Although we might have to learn javascript as well.

+Under time constraints, we were able to make a text chat bot which takes a variety of commands.

 Objectives:
 We will learn how to create a Discord bot, while possibly using javascript, which has not been taught in class.
 Our goal is take the bot from a concept into something that can transfer across servers and something that we would use ourselves.